prys0000/congressional-portal-project/workflows/Archival Workflow Automation/README.md

 ### Configuration

 - **Input Data**: Place your `.txt` files in the designated input directory.
-- **API Key**: The OpenAI API key should be entered when prompted or hardcoded in the `config.json` generation step.
+- **API Key**: You will be prompted to enter your OpenAI API key during the configuration step.
+Ensure that your API key is kept secure and not hardcoded into any scripts.

 ### Execution

 - Run `step-2-run-gary.bat` to configure and execute the pipeline.
-- Follow any prompts provided during execution.
+- Follow the prompts provided during execution.

 ## Workflow Diagram